2026 industry benchmark: 18% to 24% for total beverage programs

 Accuracy and Disclaimer

-Pour cost benchmarks are industry averages based on 2026 data from hospitality industry sources.
-Actual targets vary by concept, location, and product mix.
+Pour cost calculations are based on inventory values and sales revenue entered by the user.
+Accuracy depends on the precision of physical inventory counts and complete purchase recording.
+Benchmarks reflect 2026 industry averages from hospitality industry sources and vary by concept, location, and product mix.
 This calculator is for operational planning purposes.
-Consult a hospitality accountant for targets specific to your operation.
+Consult a beverage cost consultant or hospitality accountant for targets specific to your operation.

 Conclusion